Big Three (San Antonio Spurs): 2011–12 season

-2012–13 season
+2012–13 season: Heartbreak in the Finals

 The following season, the Spurs finished with a 58–24 record and earned the number two seed in the NBA Playoffs as a result.
 The trio led the Spurs to a four-game sweep over the Los Angeles Lakers and ended up facing the Golden State Warriors with Stephen Curry in the second round.
 In Game 1, after missing many critical shots, Ginóbili shot the game-winning three-pointer to give the Spurs a 129–127 win in double overtime and put them in front 1–0.
 The Warriors took Game 2 to even the series at 1–1 and then, Tony Parker had a 32-point performance in Game 3 to take a 2–1 series lead.
 The Spurs defeated the Warriors in six games to advance to the Conference Finals.
 The Spurs swept the Memphis Grizzlies in the conference finals to advance to the 2013 NBA Finals where they faced the Miami Heat.
 In Game 1 of the NBA Finals, Tony Parker hit a layup with 5.2 seconds left to put the Spurs ahead 92–88.
-The Spurs won the game and took a 1–0 series lead, and altered series wins with the Heat until Game 6.
+The Spurs won the game and took a 1–0 series lead, and alternated series wins with the Heat until Game 6.

 Game 6 was a thriller, as the San Antonio Spurs were ready for their championship celebration with 28 seconds left and leading 94–89, but Ray Allen's game-tying 3-pointer with 5.2 seconds left cancelled it and forced overtime.
 The Spurs ended up losing in overtime and game seven to the Miami Heat.